I have never tried cannabis and quite possibly never will, but far too many people have had their lives ruined due to prohibition.

 Many Americans blindly think we have the best healthcare system in the world, but, in fact, we are not only terribly behind, we spend far more and get far less than most developed countries.

 We are the United States of America.
-We should be the best, not an international embarassment.
+We should be the best, not an international embarrassment.

-It is utterly insane to think that Canada, the United Kingdom, France, Germany, and Japan can do things that we can't.
+If Canada, the United Kingdom, France, Germany, and Japan can make healthcare work, surely we can too..

 Making profit is great, but making exorbitant amounts from people who will suffer or die if they don't pay so that someone contributing nothing to society can have a second yacht is ridiculous.